fmedery/zfs-setup/README.md

 └─⚬ chmod 777 /pool03/Plex
 ```

-# Disable atime
+# Disable atime on all pools
-* Disabling atime on the pool will also disable it on all volumes
+* Disabling atime on the pool will also disable it on all child volumes.
 ```
 ┌─[san]─[/pool02/backups/plex]
 └─⚬ zfs set atime=off pool0{1,2,3}